Yeeldx/yeeldbox-devdocs/docs/partners/introduction.md

 Here is an example of how Yeeldx would share profits with a partner (please note the values listed do not match what is in production.
 These values are meant to help partners understand the process):

-Let's say a partner protocol contributes to Yeeldx DAI vault during a year with:
+Let's say a partner protocol contributes to Yeeldx DAI YeeldBox during a year with:

 **$10,000,000 Total Locked Value**